-The 2017 race will be the 30th annual running of the McKenzie River Trail Run, making it Oregon's oldest ultra run.
-Net proceeds from the race are used to support the McKenzie Community Track and other McKenzie Bridge area non profits.
-The event is operated by Coburg Hills Running LLC under a special use permit from the Willamette National Forest and is an equal opportunity provider.
+The 2018 race will be the 31st annual running of the McKenzie River Trail Run, making it Oregon's oldest continuous ultra run.
+Net proceeds from the race are used to support the McKenzie Bridge area non profits.
+Our intent is to support local businesses and products as much as possible.
+Keep an eye out for local logos.
+The event is operated by McKenzie River Trail Run LLC under a special use permit from the Willamette National Forest and is an equal opportunity provider.

 The run begins at Carmen Reservoir off Hwy 126, just down river from Koosah Falls and Icecap campground.
 After a short gravel section, the course heads upriver on the Waterfalls Trail, crosses Hwy 126 and then goes around Clear Lake to the Santiam Wagon Road and the first aid station.
 From there it goes through Clear Lake resort, crosses back over Hwy 126 and takes a bridge to the far side of the river.
 It then follows the McKenzie River Trail 21 miles in the downriver direction to the finish line across from the McKenzie River Ranger Station.

 Aid Stations: Aid Stations will be located every 4-6 miles and will offer water, Gatorade, gels and typcial aid station food with local twists.

 Drop bags: Runners can deposit drop bags at the designated areas at the start for delivery to Trail Bridge Reservoir at mile 16.7 or the finish line?
 Trail Bridge drop bags will be delivered to the finish area after the last runner passes through at approximately 1:00 PM.